marist-asc/dhcourse/developing_digital_projects/week14-15project_guide_prompt_review/LOWER-LEVEL/readme.md

-### Assignment Schedule
+### Assignments Breakdown

 In the lower-level assignments students are asked to produce several essays throughout the semester that get them thinking critically about digital humanities before they complete a smaller, individual dh project for the final assignment.
+The final project requires that the students use [Wix](https://www.wix.com/) to simplify the number of choices the students have to make for the assignment.
 The course also includes a take-home exam.

 ### Schedule